nus-te3201/website/programming/functions-arguments/text.md

 <tip-box>

-:package: The code below produces an error because argument `v1` is not available after the function has returned.
+:package: The code below produces an error because variable `v1` is not available after the function has returned.

 ```python
 def print_uniqueness(v1, v2, v3):